SpritzMoon Crypto Token (Spritzmoon) Price Reaches $0.0000 on Major Exchanges

-SpritzMoon Crypto Token (Spritzmoon) traded up 1.9% against the US dollar during the 1 day period ending at 14:00 PM E.T. on October 1st.
-One SpritzMoon Crypto Token token can now be purchased for about $0.0000 or 0.00000000 BTC on popular exchanges.
-SpritzMoon Crypto Token has a total market capitalization of $1.01 million and $9,452.99 worth of SpritzMoon Crypto Token was traded on exchanges in the last day.
-During the last week, SpritzMoon Crypto Token has traded up 1.1% against the US dollar.
+SpritzMoon Crypto Token (Spritzmoon) traded down 0% against the US dollar during the 24 hour period ending at 14:00 PM E.T. on October 4th.
+One SpritzMoon Crypto Token token can currently be bought for $0.0000 or 0.00000000 BTC on popular exchanges.
+In the last week, SpritzMoon Crypto Token has traded down 0.4% against the US dollar.
+SpritzMoon Crypto Token has a market cap of $1.00 million and $9,378.99 worth of SpritzMoon Crypto Token was traded on exchanges in the last 24 hours.

 About SpritzMoon Crypto Token

-SpritzMoon Crypto Token (CRYPTO:Spritzmoon) is a Binance Smart Chain (BSC) token that uses the 0x6fC39AC154cfd20F1951A2823Abab7ec471B783a hashing algorithm.
-It launched on June 15th, 2021.
-SpritzMoon Crypto Token’s official message board is info-71194.medium.com.
+SpritzMoon Crypto Token is a Binance Smart Chain (BSC) token that uses the 0x6fC39AC154cfd20F1951A2823Abab7ec471B783a hashing algorithm.
+Its launch date was June 15th, 2021.
 The Reddit community for SpritzMoon Crypto Token is https://reddit.com/r/spritzmoon and the currency’s Github account can be viewed here.
 SpritzMoon Crypto Token’s official Twitter account is @spritzmoon and its Facebook page is accessible here.
 SpritzMoon Crypto Token’s official website is www.spritzmoon.net.
+The official message board for SpritzMoon Crypto Token is info-71194.medium.com.

 According to CryptoCompare, “SpritzMoon Crypto Token (spritzmoon) is a cryptocurrency launched in 2021and operates on the BNB Smart Chain (BEP20) platform.
 SpritzMoon Crypto Token has a current supply of 0.
-The last known price of SpritzMoon Crypto Token is 0.00000102 USD and is up 0.06 over the last 24 hours.
-It is currently trading on 3 active market(s) with $9,657.57 traded over the last 24 hours.
+The last known price of SpritzMoon Crypto Token is 0.00000101 USD and is down -0.78 over the last 24 hours.
+It is currently trading on 3 active market(s) with $9,283.90 traded over the last 24 hours.
 More information can be found at https://www.spritzmoon.net/.”

 SpritzMoon Crypto Token Token Trading